 A clipping mask lets you use the content of a layer to mask the layers above it.
 The masking is determined by the content of the bottom or base layer.
 The non-transparent content of the base layer clips (reveals) the content of the layers above it in the clipping mask.
 All other content in the clipped layers is masked out.

 You can use multiple layers in a clipping mask, but they must be successive layers.
 The name of the base layer in the mask is underlined, and the names for the overlying layers are indented.
 The overlying layers display a clipping mask icon.

 To create a clipping mask, follow these steps:

-Select the layers you want to mask and choose Puppet > Create Clipping Mask (Cmd+Option+G (MAC) or Ctrl+Alt+G (Windows).
+Select the layers you want to mask and choose Puppet > Create Clipping Mask (Command+Option+G (mac) or Ctrl+Alt+G (Windows).
 Multiple selected layers can be masked if they are adjacent in the layers list and don’t include the last layer in a group.